-Construction activities for the CSWH Expansion Area and Eelgrass Habitat Area would affect a small amount of foraging area in the Outer Harbor at a time over a period of more than one year.
-As described for the California least tern, some of the fish in the work area would move to adjacent areas and be available to foraging brown pelicans while some fish would remain within the turbidity plume with reduced availability.
+Construction activities for the CSWH Expansion Area and Eelgrass Habitat Area-would affect a small amount of foraging area in the Outer Harbor at a time over a period of more thannearly one year.
+As described for the California least tern, some of the fish in the work area would move to adjacent areas and be available to foraging California brown pelicans while some fish would remain within the turbidity plume with reduced availability.
 California brown pelicans forage over both shallow and deep water inside and outside the Harbor, and the small area affected by construction at these two disposal sites would not limit their foraging.
 Roosting areas on the breakwaters would not be affected by construction activities due to distance (more than 1.0 mi [1.6 km]) from the Middle Breakwater.
 This species appears to have adapted to harbor activities because there has been no decline in abundance as harbor activity has increased.
-Disposal of 0.004 mcy of material at the LA-2 ocean site would not adversely affect the brown pelican because few, if any, individuals would be present at this location, which is located approximately 5.8 miles offshore.
-Any pelicans that are present could avoid the small area of disturbance during each disposal event (approximately three barges per day).
+Disposal of 0.804 004 mcy of material at the LA-2 ocean site would not adversely affect the California brown pelican because few, if any, individuals would be present at this location, which is located approximately 5.8 miles (9.3 km) offshore.
+Any pelicans that are present could avoid the small area of disturbance during each disposal event (approximately three barges400 barge trips over 200 days, or two trips per day).

-Once construction is complete, California brown pelicans would be able to forage in the area and could use the dike around the Eelgrass Habitat Area for resting and roosting.
+Once construction is complete, California brown pelicans would be able to forage in the disturbance area and could use the dike around the Eelgrass Habitat Area for resting and roosting.
 No critical habitat has been designated for the California brown pelican, so none would be affected by the Proposed Action.